P0W/option_strategies/README.md

+Short strangles historically has given good returns, with high probablity of profit.
+However the risk is high if naked strangles/staddle are placed.

+The focus here is HIGH PROBABILITY OF PROFIT.

+On my experience and some backesting on stockmock and algotest.in platforms, if we short strikes near to 1 standard deviation OTM, there's a high probability of profit.
+And instead of hedging with yet another OTMs on individual legs, we can place a stop loss order at 55% from entry price on both legs.

+We can also place a **_live monitor_** feed to monitor MTM on both legs and sqaure off if either a provided MTM SL is hit or a provided  MTM target is achieved for the day.

+---
 This repository contains a Python-based automated trading strategy for implementing daily short strangle/straddle options trading on weekly contracts of NIFTY, BANKNIFTY, and FINNIFTY indices.

 This README provides comprehensive instructions for setting up the environment and deploying the strategy effectively.

----

 ## Prerequisites